 And due to its capability to contain larger volumes of data, it soon gained traction outside the industry too.

-However, there are more to QR codes than black-and-white images and promotions.
-Below, we discuss some of the reasons why your business should think about integrating QR code and solutions to your operations.
+However, there is more to QR Codes than black-and-white images and promotions.
+Below, we discuss some of the reasons why your business should think about integrating QR Codes into your operations.

 1. To create actionable and measurable media

 Traditional advertising media abounds wherever we are–billboards, newspapers, pamphlets, brochures, and many others.

 While it can catch the attention of numerous people, it is not exactly actionable and there is no way for the marketers to gauge its effectiveness when it comes to engagement.

 Enter QR codes.
 While you need to generate these digitally, it does not mean that they are confined to digital spaces.
 Brands, like Target and Walmart, are capitalizing this to engage customers while inside their stores.